adenugbamichael/adenugbamichael/README.md

 ---

-I’m a software developer, currently working as an intern frontend developer at [DexP2P](https://www.dexp2p.com/) working on front-end page and features.
-I am learning TypeScript and other latest technologies currently.
+I’m a software developer, working as an intern frontend developer at [DexP2P](https://www.dexp2p.com/) working on front-end page and features.
+Currently learning TypeScript and other latest technologies.

 I am always open to new ideas and opportunities.
 Feel free to reach out and connect with me.
 I can't wait to see what the future holds.